Capturing the ecosystem opportunity

-Learn from the ecosystem masters and pursue bolder approaches to seizing the ecosystem opportunity:
+Learn from the ecosystem experts and pursue bolder approaches to seizing the ecosystem opportunity:

 Ecosystems are here to stay.
-There are masters seizing the opportunity, and non-masters who are missing out on the full potential of ecosystems.
+There are experts seizing the opportunity, and non-experts who are missing out on the full potential of ecosystems.
 Which will you be?